jean182/blog-182/src/pages/whats-my-age-again/index.md

 On the other hand there is also the obligation to be an adult, to fulfill a social construction, which forces us to have certain requirements for being "successful", which in the end is very relative and ambiguous.
 By this I mean that it is usually expected of a person of my age, to be already graduated, starting his working life, with car, a girlfriend, a good looking boy, among others.
 This is huge topic to discuss but basically in my current situation a lot of this I do not meet or is half-hearted, which sometimes causes a feeling of failure and helplessness.

-Someones birthday is something very pleasant because people remember the ** existence ** of that someone, but it also implies a blow to reality, of how much an I'm taking advantage of my youth and that I'm enjoying it.
+Someones birthday is something very pleasant because people remember the **existence** of that someone, but it also implies a blow to reality, of how much an I'm taking advantage of my youth and that I'm enjoying it.

-## To end...
+### Wrapping up

 I could try to be someone else, leave and treat my non-existent beard, read books, become vegan, listen to progressive rock, drink craft beer, go to Escalante neighborhood, or I could be addicted to exercise, hire a nutritionist and believe I'm better than others because I carry a Healthy lifestyle, or maybe, you could see a series in a day, or go every Thursday to the **ky**.